dimitri-nicolo/calico/threat/anomaly-detection/customizing.md

 ### Variables of specific Anomaly Detection Jobs

 #### Note about AD_`job_name`_SENSITIVITY variables
-  This variable changes the **sensitivity** for the correspondent job.

-  Changing this variable you adjust sensitivity to detected suspicious values or combinations of values.
+  Changing this variable adjusts the **sensitivity** to detect suspicious values or combinations of values.
   Higher sensitivity means more suspicious values are treated as anomalies and vice versa.
-  Increase in this variable is resulted in more alerts.
+  Increase in this variable results in more alerts.
-  This variable can be changed from 0.1 to 1000.
+  Valid range: 0.1 to 1000.

 #### port_scan Job